Universality for two-dimensional critical cellular automata: Outline of the proof

 Now consider horizontal crossings, and observe that we no longer have symmetry, since $-u^l$ and $-u^r$ are in general not stable directions.
-This prevents us from partitioning into sub-droplets as with vertical crossings, and so to overcome this we use the `hierarchy method', which was introduced in~\cite{Hol} and subsequently developed in~\cite{BBDCM,BBM3D,DCvE,GravHolMor}.
+This prevents us from partitioning into sub-droplets as with vertical crossings, and to overcome this obstacle we use the `hierarchy method', which was introduced by Holroyd in~\cite{Hol} and subsequently developed in~\cite{BBDCM,BBM3D,DCvE,GravHolMor}.
 We would like to emphasize that the reason for our use of hierarchies is different to that of all previous works: here, the reason is the lack of symmetry between $u^l$ and $u^r$ (which is also why we do not need them for vertical crossings); previously the reason has been to prove sharp thresholds for critical probabilities in symmetric settings.

-In order to use hierarchies, we need three further ingredients: a bound on the probability that `seeds' (which are small sub-droplets) are internally spanned; a bound on the probabilities of certain ($p$ times shorter) horizontal crossing events; and a bound on the number of hierarchies with a given number of `big seeds'.
-For these we use the induction hypothesis, and the method described above for vertical crossings (although the details are somewhat simpler in this case).
+In order to use hierarchies, we need three further ingredients: a bound on the probability that `seeds' (which are small sub-droplets) are internally spanned; a bound on the probabilities of certain ($p$ times shorter) horizontal crossing events; and a bound on the number of hierarchies with a given number of seeds.
+For these we use the induction hypothesis (once again, we need sufficiently strong bounds for both vertical and horizontal crossings at the scale below), and the method described above for vertical crossings (together with an additional argument, see Section~\ref{sec:growing:droplets}).
 Since our use of induction on the size of the droplet amounts to iterating the above argument $\alpha$ times, we refer to this as the `method of iterated hierarchies'.